spacotto/CallMeMaybe/README.md

 * **The Context Prefilling Strategy:** Causal language models are inherently trained to generate natural conversational preambles (e.g., *"Sure!
 Here is the structured data you requested:"*).
 This breaks deterministic text parsing.
 The formatter solves this by **hard-injecting the exact terminal sequence of the assistant token** (e.g., `<|im_start|>assistant\n`) **at the end of the prompt**.
 This pins the model's generation cursor precisely where the JSON syntax must begin, **eliminating conversational noise** at zero computational cost.
 * **Agnostic Token Boundary Encapsulation:** By parameterising template engines via explicit formatting enums (`ModelFormat.CHATML` and `ModelFormat.INSTRUCT`), the system ensures that adding or testing an entirely different target model family requires **zero structural alterations to the execution loop or the tokenizer logic**.

+---

+### Engine: Zero-Dependency Argmax Evaluation
+Per the strict pedagogical constraints of the subject, external tensor libraries (such as `torch` or `numpy`) are forbidden.
+Rather than offloading the logit sorting to a C++ backend, the constrained decoding loop calculates the `argmax` over the ~150,000-token vocabulary using Python standard library routines (`max(range(), key=...)`).
+This guarantees the project remains entirely self-contained while still executing the masking loop efficiently on standard CPU hardware.

 ## Performance analysis: Accuracy, Speed, and Reliability

 ## Challenges faced